 Jade Carey, Gymnastics

-Though she could still compete to make the U.S. women’s gymnastics team in June, Jade Carey took a new route to locking up her individual spot in Tokyo ahead of time.
-Carey, a three-time world medalist (twice on vault, once on floor), qualified for the Tokyo women's individual competition in 2019 by earning a nominative berth based on results from the FIG Apparatus World Cup Series.
+Although she still competed at U.S. Olympic Team Trials in June, Jade Carey had already taken a new route to locking up her individual spot in Tokyo ahead of time.
+A three-time world medalist (twice on vault, once on floor), she qualified for the Tokyo women's individual competition in 2019 by earning a nominative berth based on results from the FIG Apparatus World Cup Series.
+Carey has reportedly been working on a new floor skill — a laid-out triple-double.

 Sam Mikulak, Gymnastics